Some Good News for Caribbean Species: Threatened Iguanas Can Now Safely Breed on Cabritos Island

-After extensive monitoring by a team of international organizations, the Ministry of the Environment and Natural Resources of the Dominican Republic, SOH Conservation, and Island Conservation confirmed Cabritos Island’s native iguanas are poised for recovery following the successful removal of introduced, damaging (invasive) donkeys, feral cats, and cows from the island.
+After extensive monitoring by a team of international organizations, , SOH Conservation, and Island Conservation confirmed Cabritos Island’s native iguanas are poised for recovery following the successful removal of introduced, damaging (invasive) donkeys, feral cats, and cows from the island.
 The effort began in 2013 with the training of a local field team in island restoration techniques.
 Since then, the Critically Endangered Ricord’s and Vulnerable Rhinoceros’ Iguanas have gone through multiple breeding seasons where the invasive species populations were greatly reduced or absent, and evidence of recovery is everywhere.
 Wesley Jolley, Cabritos Project Manager at Island Conservation said:

 Today, the island is filled with juvenile iguanas scurrying about, a sight rarely seen when invasive species were present.
 Native vegetation is also thriving.